Sustainability

 RENEWABLE ENERGY

 We aim to power our events efficiently with clean, renewable energy.
-We've been purchasing 100% renewable energy since 2021 and in 2022 we switched on BODYHEAT, our renewable heating and cooling system that harnesses body heat from our audiences.
-We've also got plans to start generating our own electricity through solar power.
+We've been purchasing 100% renewable energy since 2021 and in 2022 we switched on BODYHEAT, our renewable heating and cooling system that harnesses body heat from audiences.
+We're working to identify other renewable energy sources that we can utilise across the venue.

-We're working with our suppliers to source materials and services sustainably and design out waste from our operations.
-In 2023 we eliminated plastic cups from our gigs and events by introducing reusable Stack Cups to our bars.
-We aim to increase collaboration with suppliers to find innovative ways to embrace the circular economy.
+In 2023, we introduced reusable Stack Cups to our bars.
+We're working with our suppliers to map and source materials and services sustainably and design out waste from our operations.
+We are aiming to increase the level of collaboration with suppliers, to find new and innovative ways to embrace the circular economy.

 ACTIVE TRAVEL

-Audience and staff travel to SWG3 accounts for over 80% of our carbon footprint.
-We plan to work with our audiences, artists and partners in the travel sector to reduce and mitigate travel emissions and encourage people to travel to the venue sustainably by improving cycling facilities and public transport provision.
+Audience and staff travel to SWG3 accounts for over 90% of our carbon footprint.
+We plan to measure the carbon emissions of artist travel, and we will work with our stakeholders in the travel sector to reduce travel emissions, and encourage people to travel to the venue sustainably by improving cycling facilities and public transport provisions.

 REGENERATIVE PRACTICE